 It’s a sad time as the Met announces the cancellation of its entire 2020-2021 season.
 The Met Opera Auditions, however, will continue.
-And we are now 77% of the way to our $16,000 goal in our Fall Drive!
-That’s $12,425 so far; and now it’s your turn to help bring us closer to the top.
+And we are now met our $16,000 goal in our Fall Drive!
+You helped bring us to the top.
 Metropolitan Opera National Council Executive Director Melissa Wegner has recorded a video for you about the exciting plans to keep the auditions moving forward.
 Your involvement will help singers during this challenging year and advance their careers.

 Melissa’s important video is here:

 You Make These Auditions Possible!

 This year, your support is needed more than ever.
 Please consider increasing your donation to MONC.
 Our operating expenses will be lower this year, but we still need over $16,000 in singer awards.
 Please go to our donations page on our website to donate securely online or by mail or phone.

 Our fundraising goal for 2020-2021 is only half of what is has been in past years due to not having live auditions, but we still need to raise $16,000 for singers’ awards.
 Please make your donation today.
 Thank you.